 With seven elementary schools, two middle schools, and an early childhood center, the North Shore School District strives to educate and grow the next generation of leaders.
 You can rest assured that the North Shore School District will nurture every child to become an inspired learner.
 Alternatively, students living in Highland Park can enroll in private learning institutions like Montessori Connection East, Montessori Connection West, and Highland Park Montessori.

 At HelloCollege, our college counselors know the key to successful college admissions involves providing clarity.
 We believe that students thrive through laser-focused instruction and constant constructive feedback, which is why the renowned HelloCollege team merges Ed-Tech and Hi-Touch services to streamline the college admissions process.
 Thanks to HelloCollege’s 80-plus years of combined experience, an acceptance letter from an elite university is almost in your student’s grasp.

+Are you a Highland Park, IL student searching for college admission counselors near you?
 Call (224) 477-2482 to schedule a consultation with the HelloCollege team and discover your student’s dream school today!